plblum/jivs/README.md

 - **What Jivs Excels At:** Its forte is value validation.
 This distinct focus from UI concerns allows for flexible UI development on any framework, such as React, which requires a unique approach to HTML manipulation.
 We plan to support both standard DOM and React-specific libraries.
 - **What Jivs Lacks:** As of this writing, only the core library Jivs-engine is offered.
 I hope to surround it with UI libraries, and support third party libraries that offer much of the tooling you use.
 - **Not Just for Browsers:** Despite seeming browser-centric, server-side validation is critical to prevent tampered data and address server-specific validations.
 Jivs supports this on Node.js, enabling consistent validation rules across client and server.
-- **Code Effort:** While using Jivs involves coding, it’s basically what you would have to write anyway.
-Some of your coding work with or without Jivs:
+- **Code Effort:** While using Jivs involves coding, it covers many cases that you normally have to write.

+    Here are some facets of building validation and how Jivs participates:
-	- **Defining validation rules:** Jivs encourages business logic-driven validation, independent of UI.
-It has a large library of rules already, and makes it easy to add new ones through your code.
+	- **Defining validation rules:** Jivs has a large library of rules already, and makes it easy to add new ones through your code.
-	- **Data conversion with a model:** Managing the conversion between model properties and UI representations, like converting a Date object in the model to a string for an \<input> field, is up to you.
-Jivs doesn't intrude here.
+	- **Business logic driven validation:** Using your business logic code to establish fields and their validation rules.
+Jivs needs you to write a conversion class to translate your rules into Jivs format.
+This is likely the biggest coding task.
+(You don't have to use business logic code for rules, but its best practice.)
+    - **Error messages:** Validation works best with meaningful and relevant error messages.
+Jivs has this covered in many ways: localization, library for each validation rule's message, in-message tokens that will be replaced by live data using localized formatting rules.
+    - **Converting input values:** Jivs provides parsers to convert the textual input into the native value needed by the model.
 	- **Managing save attempts:** Jivs aids in handling errors, whether from UI or business logic, facilitating the delivery of additional messages and error handling
 -  **Coding Style:** Jivs is built using modern OOP patterns.
-Expect single responsibility objects, dependency injection, and strong separation of concerns.
+Expect TypeScript interfaces, single responsibility objects, dependency injection, and strong separation of concerns.
-	- Benefits:
 	- Most aspects of Jivs is expandable due to use of interfaces and dependency injection.
 	- Easy to extend the existing business rule objects ("Conditions") to work with special cases, like comparing two Date objects but only by their day of week.
 	- UI development is mostly unaware of the validation rules supplied by business logic.
-	- Weaknesses:
-		- OOP APIs are more demanding on coding.
-If you want the smallest, tightest code, OOP APIs aren't ideal.
-		- It's built using TypeScript and naturally supports your work in TypeScript.
-If you prefer JavaScript alone, you will not benefit from IDE support when creating objects.
+It just knows that it is managing a field that may be validated, and provides the UI for the elements that report validation.
+Jivs supplies it with the validation status and error messages.

 ### Features